 Easy-to-follow video tutorials help you learn software, creative, and business skills.Become a member

-So your result and my result and the result that you are seeing on the screen in the connects sphere final composition may be a little bit different.
-But it will convey the same message and will deliver more or less the same graphic result, which you see on screen.
-For now I'm going to stop the RAM preview, and I'm also going to quit out of After Effects, because I want to show you where you can get this free script and how to install it.
+So your result and my result and the result that you are seeing on the screen in the connect sphere final composition may be a little bit different.
+But it will convey the same message and will deliver more or less the same graphic result which you see on screen.
+For now, I'm going to stop the run preview, and I'm also going to quit out of After Effects because I want to show you where you can get this free script and how to install it.

 Get unlimited access to all courses for just $25/month.Become a member

 Access exercise files from a button right under the course name.

 Search within course videos and transcripts, and jump right to the results.

 Remove icons showing you already watched videos if you want to start over.

 Make the video wide, narrow, full-screen, or pop the player out of the page into its own window.